-In a number of Danish lakes where a commercial fishery takes place the average catch of yellow and silver eel is about 1 kg/ha (see Annex 1, Table 2.A1).
+In a number of lakes, where commercial fishery takes place, the yellow and silver eel catch average 1,1 kg ha (see Annex 1, Table 2.A1).
 This suggests a potential silver eel production in these lakes to be 1-2 kg/ha.

-2. B. The level of fishing effort that catches eel each year and the level of catches, and the reduction in effort and catches effected since the entry into force of the Regulation
+2. B. The level of fishing effort that catches eel each year, the level of catches, and the reduction in effort and catches effected since the entry into force of the Regulation